ludocode/pottery/include/pottery/container_types/README.md

 # Container Types

+This is a helper template for other Pottery containers.
+It is not intended to be used directly.

-The container_types template is used to instantiate the various types used in Pottery containers and algorithms along with conversions and comparisons between them.
+The container\_types template is used to instantiate the various types used in Pottery containers and algorithms along with conversions and comparisons between them.

 This defines the folowing types if applicable: